 Remember to vote!
-You can vote early now, and election day is October 3rd.
+You can vote early starting October 25th, and election day is November 14th!

 Real Solutions for Making Albuquerque Safer

 It’s time for Albuquerque to aim higher when it comes to our expectations of safety and security.
 We cannot have a safer city until we own our problems and hold our leaders accountable for reducing crime—and that begins with the mayor.
 The mayor is ultimately responsible for how well a city can keep its’ citizens safe and the current mayor has neglected his responsibility in this regard.

 As mayor, I will take on Albuquerque’s unacceptable crime epidemic head-first with a crime-fighting agenda that gives our police the tools they need to succeed, re-establishes trust between the city and the community, and seeks to end the generational cycles of crime that have bedeviled our city for decades.

 Below is an outline of my comprehensive and detailed vision for fighting crime and making our city a safe place to live, work, and play.
 I want to thank the many current and former law enforcement officials and leaders from our city’s diverse communities who have informed this plan with their direct and indirect input.
 Additionally, thank you to the officers and investigators who have been kind enough to take me on “ride alongs” so I can experience first-hand what they go through on a nightly basis.
 Like all aspects of our shared vision, I believe a mayoral candidate should put forward a thoughtful starting place for plan, which will be refined, and can actually be implemented.

 Albuquerque is a strong and special place.
 But today we face immense challenges.
 We have the highest crime rate in a decade, not enough job opportunities, struggling schools, and too few are getting ahead while too many are being left behind.

 Like many of you, I was born and raised here.
 And this is where my wife Liz and I are raising our own kids.